Wendy Christensen: In other media

 Wendy appears in the novelization of Final Destination 3 by Christa Faust.
-The storyline follows the same one as the film but in the novel Wendy survives.
-In the novel, Wendy's relationship with Kevin, opposite to the film, turns sexual, when they are in the gym where Lewis Romero dies.
+The storyline follows the same one as the film up until the ending.
+The book uses the alternate ending in which her camera takes another picture of her after Ian’s death, hinting that death is still coming for her but ending the story there.
+In the novel, Wendy's relationship with Kevin, unlike in the film, becomes more romantic in nature over the events of the story.

+Development

 Casting and creation

-In a DVD feature, James Wong revealed that he originally intended for Wendy to be a "perky blonde" and that Alexis Bledel had auditioned for the role.
-Winstead, who got cast in March 2005, had previously auditioned for the second film, won the role because she brought emotion and character that impressed Wong and Morgan.
+In a DVD feature for Final Destination 3 (2006), James Wong revealed that he originally intended for Wendy Christensen to be a "perky blonde" and that Alexis Bledel had auditioned for the role.
+Mary Elizabeth Winstead, who got cast in March 2005, had previously auditioned for Final Destination 2 (2003), won the role because she brought emotion and character that impressed Wong and Glen Morgan.
 When asked if she was a fan of the Final Destination franchise prior to being cast in the third film, Winstead mentioned auditioning for the second film saying, "Definitely.
 I was a fan of both films.
 I auditioned for the second one, but didn’t make it.
 I was happy to get a shot here".
-Wong described Wendy as being "deeply affected by the accident, but she’s strong, and fights to maintain control."
+Wong described Wendy as being "deeply affected by the accident, but she’s strong, and fights to maintain control".

-Reception
+Fate

+In 2011, producer Craig Perry stated that he "believes" both Wendy and her sister Julie are, in fact, dead.
+According to Winstead in 2012, however, the character is not dead: "I didn't die.
+Or rather, it's open to debate."

+In January 2021, Screen Rant horror author Mara Bachman explored the possibilities of Wendy surviving.
+Bachman concluded her long analysis by saying that Wendy did not survive, and says that had she survived, she should be featured in the sixth installment, which she said is very unlikely, adding that Final Destination 5 completed the original movie timeline.
+In the sixth movie, it is stated Bludworth found someone who stopped Death and survived—Kimberly Corman.
+As Bludworth never met Christensen, there has been no official confirmation of her character's demise, though it is presumed.